 previously catalogued as possibly Govaert Teunisz.
 Flinck (Cleves 1615 – Amsterdam 1660), artist

-previously catalogued as after Rembrandt van Rijn (Leyden 1606 – Amsterdam 1669), artist
+previously catalogued as attributed to Rembrandt van Rijn (Leyden 1606 – Amsterdam 1669), artist

-previously catalogued as Rembrandt van Rijn (Leyden 1606 – Amsterdam 1669), artist
+previously catalogued as by Rembrandt van Rijn (Leyden 1606 – Amsterdam 1669), artist

 Vosmaer 1868 C. Vosmaer, Rembrandt Harmensz.
 Van Rijn, sa vie at ses oeuvres, Le Haye, 1868, p.
 508